TechOverture is a directory of computing systems, services and resources important

 Powered by Google account includes a Google Drive with unlimited capacity.
 The university also provides you with Microsoft Office 365

 featuring OneDrive for Business with a terabyte of file space.
-Keeping files on Google Drive and OneDrive for Business
+Keeping files on Google Drive and OneDrive makes them

-makes them portable.
-You'll be able to download and work on them in any campus lab
+portable.
+You'll be able to download and work on them in any campus lab or on your

 Your Office 365: Word, Excel and PowerPoint

 As mentioned above, TU provides each student with Microsoft Office 365.
-In additional to your rather capacious OneDrive for Business, you can download the
+In addition to your rather capacious OneDrive for Business, you can download the

 full version of the Office 365 application suite for use on up to five devices for